 The Maidencreek Filter Plant was constructed in 1935.
 Additions were made in 1956 and major renovations were made in 1994.
 The plant capacity is 40 million gallons per day of treated water.
 The Centrifuge Plant is located adjacent to the Filter Plant.
 Its function is to separate sludge solids from its liquid form for disposal at the water authority’s landfill.

 The treated water from the Maidencreek Filter Plant flows by gravity through four (4) 30-inch siphons.
-These pipes are laid under Willow Creek to a five (5) million gallon clear water storage basin, then to the Maidencreek Pumping Station.
+These pipes are laid under Willow Creek to a 20 Million clear water storage basin, then to the Maidencreek Pumping Station.

 The Water Authority was established on May 20, 1994, and is a body corporate and politic, organized under the Municipal Authorities act.
 The Authority has been incorporated pursuant to appropriate action of the governing body of the City of Reading, Berks County, Pennsylvania (the “City”) and exists under and is governed by the Act.
 The Authority has the power to, among other things, acquire, hold, construct, improve, maintain and operate water filtration plants, trunk lines and water distribution systems.